AnuragTara/AWS/README.md

 # AWS
-This is a repository where i will showcase the labs which i have completed.
+This is a repository where i will explain the labs which i have completed.